Loading...

 Pair with Protein or Healthy Fats

-Add a source of protein or healthy fats to your meal, such as a handful of nuts, a slice of cheese, or a spoonful of almond butter.
-This can help slow down glucose absorption.
+Include a source of protein or healthy fats with your meal, such as a handful of almonds, a small piece of cheese, or a spoonful of peanut butter.
+This can help slow down the absorption of sugar into your bloodstream.

 Add Cinnamon